-On the master servers that have NetBackup 8.0 or later, when you manually run nbdeployutil for the gather operation in capacity licensing, you must enter the following credential information for authentication of the NetBackup web management service:
+On the master servers that have NetBackup 8.0 or later, when you manually run the tool for the gather operation in capacity licensing, you must enter the following credential information for authentication of the NetBackup web management service:

-Required credential information Table 1-4
+Table 1-4 Required credential information

-Option Description Domain Type Enter a domain type value from NIS, NISPLUS, WINDOWS, vx, unixpwd, Idap.
+Option Description Domain Type Enter a domain type value from NIS, NISPLUS, WINDOWS, vx, unixpwd, ldap.
 This value is case-sensitive.
 Domain Name Name of the domain that the master server host belongs to.
 If the master server does not belong to any domain, enter the name of the master server.
-User Name of the user that has administrator privileges.
-Password Password of the same user that has administrator privileges.
-When you enter the password, characters are intentionally not displayed in the command line.
+User name Name of the user that has administrator privileges.